asdf-vm/asdf/docs/plugins/create.md

 If this script is absent, asdf will assume that the `bin/install` script is present and will download **and** install the version.

-All plugins must include this script and eventually support for legacy plugins will be removed.
+All plugins must include this script as support for legacy plugins will eventually be removed.

 **Environment Variables available to script**